Choosing The Right Technique For Failure Analysis

 A well-defined problem statement is essential for any deep analysis.
 Failure analysis requires the engineers to define the problem as clearly and concisely as possible.
 The problem statement should contain details about:

-- the failure that occurred
+- The failure that occurred

-- the data that needs to be collected
+- The data that needs to be collected

-- the failure analysis technique to be used
+- The failure analysis technique to be used

-- the expectations for the failure analysis (goals)
+- The expectations for the failure analysis (goals)

 Step #2: Collect failure data